Convert Java to EXE

 the actual hardware on which the application is executing.
 For instance, it may use

-Intel MMX/SSE/SSE2 extensions to speedup floating point calculations.
+the latest SSE instruction set to speedup floating point calculations.

 An AOT compiler must either produce code for the lowest common denominator or apply